 Follow these simple steps to use it to restore an iPad from iTunes;

-Step 1: Install MobileTrans-Restore on to your computer and then launch the program.
-In the main window, click on “Restore”.
+Step 1: Install MobileTrans on to your computer and then launch the program.
+In the main window, click on “Backup&Restore”.
 Connect the device to the computer and wait while the program detects the device.

-Step 2: Once the device has been detected, select “iTunes Backup file” on the left and then select the most relevant backup.
+Step 2: Once the device has been detected, choose from the Backup record and then select the most relevant backup.